 Exchange Traded Funds ("ETFs"): An ETF is a type of investment company (usually, an open-end fund or unit investment trust) whose primary objective is to achieve the same return as a particular market index.
 Most ETF are designed to track an index, so their performance is close to that of an index mutual fund, but they are not exact duplicates.
 A tracking error, or the difference between the returns of a fund and the returns of the index, can arise due to differences in composition, management fees, expenses, and handling of dividends.
 ETFs benefit from continuous pricing; they are bought and sold on a stock exchange throughout the trading day.
 Because ETFs trade like stocks, you can place orders just like with individual stocks - such as limit orders, good- until-canceled orders, stop loss orders etc. They can also be sold short.
-Traditional mutual funds are bought and redeemed based on their net asset values ("NAV") at the end of the day.
-ETFs are bought and sold at the market prices on the exchanges, which resemble the underlying NAV but are independent of it.
+Traditional mutual funds are bought and sold at the market prices on the exchanges, which resemble the underlying NAV but are independent of it.
 However, arbitrageurs will ensure that ETF prices are kept very close to the NAV of the underlying securities.
 Although an investor can buy as few as one share of an ETF, most buy in board lots.
 Anything bought in less than a board lot will increase the cost to the investor.
 Anyone can buy any ETF no matter where in the world it trades.
 This provides a benefit over mutual funds, which generally can only be bought in the country in which they are registered.